 Index to recorded folk music, searchable by title keyword and performer.
 Related and alternate titles and melodies are cross-referenced.

-Encyclopedia of GLBT art, literature, film, music, and popular culture.
+Encyclopedia of GLBTQ art, literature, film, music, and popular culture.
+The encyclopedia was closed and archived in 2015.

 Official archival database for Broadway theatre information from the League of American Theatres and Producers.
 Provides records of productions from the beginnings of New York theatre to present.
 Includes playwright, opening night cast, theater, performance statistics.